 Though McDonald’s has a set menu at most of its locations, the chain is continuously testing out new items, usually in a handful of local markets, in order to try to get an idea of how they’d fare nationally.
 Many items, like the BBQ Chicken, Corn Dog McNuggets, and Catfish Sandwich, never made it past the local testing phase, and some items, like the infamous McLobster roll, are still only on the menu regionally.
 Some items were tested out seasonally to see how they fared as well, never to return once the season ended.
 International McDonald’s are even more adventurous, with some truly outrageous creations making it to menus, also meeting with various levels of success.

-From a sandwich that caused an international outrage to a handful of misguided forays into completely different styles of cuisine, read on to learn about 15 failed menu items and concepts that McDonald’s would probably prefer you completely forgot about altogether.
+From a sandwich that caused an international outrage to a handful of misguided forays into completely different styles of cuisine, click here to learn about 15 McDonald's menu items and conecpts you'll never see again.